deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
-> (shouting) OH I'D GROW UP IF YOU WOULD BE MORE EMPATHIC THAN  A BLOCK OF...
+> (shouting) Oh, I'd grow up if you would be more empathic than a block of...

 > *CALVIN*
 >
-> (shouting) LADIES!
-CAN WE PLEASE CALM DOWN AGAIN?
+> (shouting) Ladies!
+Can we please calm down again?

 > *REBECA*
 >
-> (shouting) TELL THAT TO HER!
+> (shouting) Tell that to her!

 > *CALVIN*
 >
-> (shouting) I'M TELLING THAT TO EACH OF YOU.
-STOP THAT!
-I DON'T WANT TO LOCK YOU UP IN YOUR ROOMS LIKE I DID WITH JACOB!
+> (shouting) I'm telling that to each of you.
+Stop that!
+I don't want to lock you up in your room!

 Quiet. *REBECA* stares at *CALVIN*.
 Seconds pass.